Last Updated on February 26, 2021 by Jim Ferri

 Berlin’s Holocaust Memorial, officially named the “Memorial to the Murdered Jews of Europe,” is an impressive memorial that occupies a 4.7 acre site between Brandenburg Gate and Potsdamer Platz.

 The heart of the memorial, and which is most recognizable, is the “Field of Stelae,” more than 2,700 concrete slabs (stelae) of varying heights and angles arranged grid-like on undulating ground, giving people walking about them a disoriented feeling.
 An underground museum contains the names of all known Jewish Holocaust victims.
-It’s a block away from Brandenburg Gate.
+A block away from Brandenburg Gate, it’s one of the most moving things to see in Berlin.

 Berlin Television Tower (Fernsehturm)